zeroluck/docs/sources/admin-guide/configuration/index.md

 * _Email for Privacy:_ This email address will receive news and updates about the privacy related matters of Gluu.

-* _Email for SVN:_ The IdP related configuration files are are saved in the [Gluu SVN](https://svn.gluu.info).
+* _Email for SVN:_ The IdP related configuration files are saved in the [Gluu SVN](https://svn.gluu.info).
 Configuration files are generally saved under */opt/* and */etc/httpd/*.
 The email address will get access to the checked-in files section of the corresponding IdP.

 ## SMTP Server Configuration
 The Gluu server can communicate to any SMTP server specified in these fields.
-All Gluu Server related informats *(cron daemon/logwatch/crash reports etc.)* can be pushed to the desired Gluu Server Administrator using this feature.
+All Gluu Server related informats *(cron daemon/logwatch/crash reports etc.)* can be pushed to the desired Gluu Server administrator using this feature.

 ![SMTP Server Configuration](https://raw.githubusercontent.com/GluuFederation/docs/2.4/sources/img/2.4/admin_config_smtp.png)